SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ## <a name="tenants"></a>Managing tenants

 A tenant provides users or customers with a new environment.
 By creating subtenants, you create a new tenant that is linked to your tenant.
-Subtenants are like normal tenants with all related features (e.g. user management, app management): So subtenants can manage their own users account, independent of the main tenant user account.
+Subtenants are like normal tenants with all related features (e.g. user management, app management): Subtenants can manage their own users account, independent of the main tenant user account.

 The data in subtenants is separated from the data in your tenant.
 Tenants do not have access to the data of the subtenant, so they are isolated in both directions.